David13590/docker-compose-MQTT/README.md

-# Docker and Docker compose project with mosquitto_MQTT and streamlit
+# Docker and Docker compose project with mosquitto_MQTT and Node-red
 This project aims to develop a deployable docker environment, that combines a mosquitto broker, subscriber and a python program to display temperature readings on a Node-red dashboard.
 Making use of DS18B20 dallas temperature sensors on a esp32.